If you or a loved one are struggling, we can help. Request a call today.

 8. Making a List of People Harmed and Being Willing to Make Direct Amends

-Participants reflect on the impact of their actions and commit to repairing relationships after their period of addiction treatment.
+Participants think about how their actions have affected others and commit to repairing those relationships after their addiction treatment period.

 9. Making Direct Amends Wherever Possible

-Rebuilding trust and mending relationships are key aspects of this step.
-Making direct amends to those you may have harmed during your period of addiction and having conscious contact with such people harmed in your life, will aid in your substance abuse treatment plan.
+Rebuilding trust and fixing relationships are key parts of this step.
+Making direct amends to people you may have harmed during your addiction will aid your substance abuse treatment plan.

 10. Continuing Personal Inventory and Promptly Admitting Mistakes

-Addiction recovery from substance abuse is an ongoing process, and this step emphasizes self-awareness and accountability in addiction treatment.
+Recovery from substance abuse is an ongoing process.
+This step stresses the need for self-awareness and accountability in addiction treatment.

 11. Seeking Spiritual Growth Through Prayer or Meditation

-Participants focus on maintaining a connection with their higher power or source of strength, which will aid in sustained recovery.
+Participants focus on keeping a connection with their higher power or source of strength, which can help with long-term recovery.

 12. Helping Others and Practicing the Principles of the Program

-The final step highlights the importance of service and sharing the benefits of the social support that comes from experiencing recovery with others.
-Having a supportive community when healing from drug addiction, substance abuse, sex addiction, and other forms of addictive behaviors is better tackled with the right team behind you.
+The final step shows the importance of service and sharing the benefits of support from recovery with others.
+A strong community is vital when healing from drug addiction, substance abuse, and other addictive behaviors.

-Helping individuals struggling as you once did is part of giving back to the community that helped rescue you when you needed it most.
+Helping others who are struggling as you once did gives back to the community that supported you.

 The Benefits of a 12-Step Program in the Recovery Process